uchkunrakhimow/vision-shop/README.md

 # VisionSHOP

 VisionSHOP is an AI-powered image analysis and product description generator for e-commerce platforms.
-This application allows users to upload images, analyzes them using Google Cloud Vision API, and generates comprehensive product descriptions using Anthropic Claude AI.
+This application allows users to upload images, analyzes them using Google Cloud Vision API, and generates comprehensive product descriptions using Openai GPT.

 ![VisionSHOP Demo](demo.png)